 Waiting for your Test Appointment and Test Results

 Individuals are tested for different reasons.
 While you are waiting for your test appointment and test result, please identify your situation and follow the directions below:

-*An exposure includes international travel, contact with a confirmed case of COVID-19, or worked or attended a facility that is under an outbreak of COVID-19 in the past 14 days.
+*An exposure includes international travel, travel outside of Northwestern Ontario, contact with a confirmed case of COVID-19, or worked or attended a facility that is under an outbreak of COVID-19 in the past 14 days.

 When You Can Come Out of Self-Isolation

 Visit the Self-Isolation page for details specific to various self-isolation scenarios, including what you can and cannot do during self-isolation, what to do if your symptoms worsen, what your close contacts should do, and when you can come out of self-isolation.

 Case management and contact tracing is a core competency of public health.
 This includes identifying close contacts for every positive COVID-19 case in the Thunder Bay District.
 The identification and management of these close contacts is one of the tools public health uses to slow the spread of COVID-19.

 The TBDHU also completes case and contact management for other infectious diseases, such as sexually transmitted infections (e.g. chlamydia and gonorrhea), blood borne viruses, (e.g. HIV and Hepatitis C), and tuberculosis.

 With regards to confirmed cases of COVID-19 in the TBDHU area, individuals who have not been contacted by public health would not be considered a close contact of confirmed cases.